 Broadgate Lane, Horsforth, West Yorkshire

-Until 1896 the Catholics of Horsforth has to attend Mass either in central Leeds or at Cragwood, Rawdon.
-At that date, a local man Mr John Moor rented a property, Pear Tree House on Bachelor Lane, and Fr Charles Croskell of St Anne’s Cathedral arranged for Mass to be said there.
+Until 1896 the Catholics of Horsforth attended Mass either in central Leeds or at Cragwood, Rawdon.
+At that date, a local man named John Moor rented a property, Pear Tree House, on Bachelor Lane, and Fr Charles Croskell of St Anne’s Cathedral arranged for Mass to be said there.
 It soon became evident that this building was too small and a plot of land was purchased on Broadgate Lane, with the intention to build a school with a chapel.
 This was realised through the generosity of a Mrs Helen Mahoney of Blarney, Co.
 Cork and the foundation stone of the new building was laid in March 1896.
-The school and chapel were opened in September that year and the first parish priest was father Charles Walsh.
+The school and chapel were opened in September that year.

-In 1926 Fr John Curran commissioned Edward Simpson and Son to design a new church to seat 600.
+In 1926 Fr John Curran commissioned Edward Simpson & Son to design a new church, to seat 600.
 The church was opened on Easter Sunday, 1928 having cost £12,000.
-The dedication of the new church was to Our Lady of Good Counsel, but it is more commonly known as St Mary’s.
+The dedication was to Our Lady of Good Counsel, but it is more commonly known as St Mary’s.

-The church was re-ordered in 1972 by Peter Langtry-Langton.
+The church was reordered in 1972 by Peter Langtry-Langton.
 A new internal narthex was created and the sanctuary was adapted with a fine new decorative scheme.
 A new altar and reredos were commissioned along with dalle de verre glass for the sanctuary and side chapel windows.
-Much of this work was carried out by Rob Hickling, who was working for Hardman and Sons at this time.
+Much of this work was carried out by Rob Hickling, who was working for Hardman & Sons at this time.

 Architect: Edward Simpson